Understanding Bloody, White, Green, and Watery Chicken Poop

 Bloody Chicken Poop

 Bloody poop can appear as watery chicken poops without any solid, and sometimes with they normal solid grey matter.
 Bloody poop is characteristic of coccidiosis and the amount of blood depends on the severity of the condition.
+The more the damage that is done to the intestinal lining, the more the blood in droppings.
 Usually, chickens with severe cases of coccidiosis will not have appetite to eat.
 This is because coccidiosis takes its toll on the intestine of its victim.

 Use drugs like Amprolium, Embazine Forte, Amprococ, or Tultrazuril.
 See how to use bitter leaf as an organic remedy for coccidiosis.